-Woman in texting suicide case was 'intoxicated' by antidepressants, doctor says
+Suicide text trial hears of antidepressant use

 Michelle Carter "was unable to form intent" after switching to a new prescription drug only weeks before her boyfriend committed suicide in July 2014, Dr. Peter Breggin testified.
 She even texted his phone for weeks after he died, Breggin said.

-Carter, 20, is on trial for involuntary manslaughter in the death of Conrad Roy III, 18, who poisoned himself by inhaling carbon monoxide in his pickup truck.
+Carter, 20, is on trial for involuntary manslaughter in the death of Conrad Roy III, who was 18 when he poisoned himself by inhaling carbon monoxide in his pickup truck.

 Prosecutors have argued that while Carter played the role of a loving and distraught girlfriend, she had secretly nudged Roy toward suicide by sending him numerous text messages encouraging him to take his own life.